shrianshChari/dotfiles/README.md

 - [x] Make the installer ask all the questions at the beginning
 - [x] Consolidate all vim config files into only one file (move `plugin.vim` into `init.vim`)
 - [ ] Figure out how to download a folder from a remote git repository (probably by downloading a zip file)
+- [ ] Add script to configure ssh key for GitHub

 ### Installed Packages: ###
 - [Atom](https://atom.io) (apt)